sogeuni/sogeuni.github.io/content/abs/advanced-topics/assorted-tips.md

 > # Now, this will not work correctly.
 > ```

-- Next in our bag of tricks are techniques for passing an [[./arrays#^ARRAYREF|array]] to a [[./functions|function]], then "returning" an array back to the main body of the script.
+- Next in our bag of tricks are techniques for passing an [[arrays#^ARRAYREF|array]] to a [[functions|function]], then "returning" an array back to the main body of the script.

-    Passing an array involves loading the space-separated elements of the array into a variable with [[../beyond-the-basic/command-substitution#^COMMANDSUBREF|command substitution]].
-Getting an array back as the "return value" from a function uses the previously mentioned strategem of [[../commands/internal-commands-and-builtins#^ECHOREF|echoing]] the array in the function, then invoking command substitution and the **( ... )** operator to assign it to an array.
+    Passing an array involves loading the space-separated elements of the array into a variable with [[command-substitution#^COMMANDSUBREF|command substitution]].
+Getting an array back as the "return value" from a function uses the previously mentioned strategem of [[internal-commands-and-builtins#^ECHOREF|echoing]] the array in the function, then invoking command substitution and the **( ... )** operator to assign it to an array.

     **Example 36-20.
 Passing and returning arrays**